Frequently Asked Questions

 Can my existing CAS programs convert to GradCAS?

 Liaison encourages programs eligible to join national, affinity-based CASs to participate in the services provided by their professional associations.
 Liaison will work with institutions interested in GradCAS to determine which programs are eligible for affinity-based CASs and which are a fit for GradCAS.
 Your institution will have an overview and access to all data in GradCAS and in all other CASs on campus.

 Will GradCAS increase the workload of my school’s current staff?

 GradCAS may give you the opportunity to reallocate your resources.
 You will likely be able to move away from clerical and administrative tasks to more valuable endeavors such as recruitment, marketing and relationship building.
 We are aware of no situation where staff have been eliminated due to a CAS.

 Does participating in GradCAS mean that the school will experience a loss of revenue from current application fees included in our process?

 You can still collect your current application fees.
-However, many institutions find that the cost offset of outsourcing the application management and document processing functions included in a CAS offering (scanning, GPA calculation, etc.) create additional opportunity to reclaim budget, or FTE headcounts, who are freed up to focus on more impactful enrollment projects and initiatives.
+The user-friendly configuration portal allows institutions to set the application fee for each individual program and allows for the use of conditional logic to adjust the fee as needed (example: international vs. domestic applicants).
 Liaison will collect your application fee with the processing fee and dispatch the payment to your university or you can collect the application fee yourself.

 Will GradCAS make admissions decisions for my school?